V-Sekai/manuals/decisions/2022/20221014-networking-overhaul-proposal.md

 ```
-P1 connects to Server.
+P1 connects to the Server.

 P2 connects to the Server.

-P3 connects to Server.
+P3 connects to the Server.

 P1 spawns in a Ball.